I've Loved These Days

 "I've Loved These Days" is a song written and performed by Billy Joel from his fourth studio album Turnstiles (1976).
-It was released as the album's second single in October 1976, backed with "Say Goodbye to Hollywood".
+It was released as the album's second and final single in the United States in October 1976, backed with "Say Goodbye to Hollywood".
 American Songwriter has described the song as "essentially one man's farewell to a lifestyle that is as alluring as it is unsustainable", while also drawing a connection between its theme and Joel's real-life move from Los Angeles to New York during the creation of the Turnstiles album.
 An early version of the song with different lyrics was called "These Rhinestone Days".

 "I've Loved These Days" serves as the closing track on the live album Songs in the Attic (1981), while the "These Rhinestone Days" demo was included in the box set My Lives (2005).

 Lyrics and music

 The lyrics of "I've Loved These Days" describe a couple that is living above their means and know that they need to stop but can't.
 They now spend their time drinking champagne and using cocaine to avoid facing their problems.
 Joel biographer Mark Bego notes that the couple soothe themselves with four "indulgences" that start with the letter "c": champagne, cocaine, cabernet and caviar.

 The song is a ballad, which music culture professor Ken Bielen described as "a forerunner of the power ballads of the 1980s and 1990s."
 Bego described it as a "grandiose and metaphor-filled song, accompanied by strings and drums, as an ode to all the indulgences that money could buy.
 The instrumentation starts on the piano, but then synthesizer, strings and cymbals are added.
 Bielen claimed that "the manner in which the percussion is mixed is a precursor of the big drum sound of the 1980s."